dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 ### Vision

-\"The vision of the eye is limited, but the vision of the heart transcends all barriers of time and space.\" ---Imam Ali
+> The vision of the eye is limited, but the vision of the heart
+> transcends all barriers of time and space.
+>
+> <cite>Imam Ali</cite>

 We now have a money that transcends the conventional barriers of time and space.
 A money born in and out of cyberspace, a money that allows us